lingyingy9447/about-me/README.md

 ## School: High School of Telecommunication of Art and Technology

 ## Bio: I am born in Fujian in China.
-I am currently enrolled in the _Software Engineering Program_ (SEP) that my school offered.
-I have a older sister and a younger brother.
+I am currently enrolled in the _Software Engineering Program_ (SEP) that my school offered.I have a older sister and a younger brother.

 - - -

 ### Schedule :
-* Global History
+1. Global History
-* English
+2. English
-* Chemistry
+3. Chemistry
-* Algebra 2
+4. Algebra 2
-* Big History Project
+5. Big History Project
-* **SEP**
+6. **SEP**
-* Lunch
+7. Lunch
-*  Spanish
+8. Spanish
-*  Yoga (Monday, Wednesday, and Thursday)
+9. Yoga (Monday, Wednesday, and Thursday)

 - - -

 ### Things I like to do
-1. Dance
+* Dance
-2. Listen to Music
+* Listen to Music
-3. Eat
+* Eat